bahrus/ib-id/README.md

 ## Overridable methods

-1.  assignItemIntoNode -- Does an Object.assign of the list item into the DOM node (with exceptions for dataset, style).
+1.  assignItemIntoNode -- Does an Object.assign of the list item into the DOM node (with exceptions for dataset, style, localName).
 2.  configureNewChild -- Perform custom actions when new node created

 ## Special Props:  dataset, style